The birthplace of the Big Boy Steam Dream

 Los Angeles County Fair

-Monday, May 27, 2024.
+The Fair is held for 16 days, starting on Friday, May 2, 2025, and concluding on Memorial Day, Monday, May 26, 2025.
 RailGiants and the County Fair are closed on some weekdays; check our schedule for specific days.
 During the County Fair, RailGiants Train Museum is part of the County Fair and is open on every day of the County Fair.
 However, entry to RailGiants requires purchasing admission to the County Fair.
 Once inside the County Fair, no additional fees are required to enter RailGiants and see our trains.

 Check the Fair's website for complete information regarding fair dates, times, parking, and costs.